 That’s not to say that Nolan’s Dunkirk was historically flawless.
 When creating a movie, certain artistic licenses need to be taken in order to make the story work on screen, and Dunkirk is no different.
 Despite Nolan’s insistence on historical accuracy, there are plenty of minor tweaks, exaggerations, and thematic choices that might leave a history professor tutting with disapproval.

 First and foremost, none of the personal stories seen in Dunkirk are real because all of the characters in the film are fictional.
 Although the characters are meant to be accurate portrayals of the Dunkirk experience, none of them are based on any one person specifically.
-None of the soldiers, officers, pilots, or civilians seen in Dunkirk are authentic, so they won’t be found in a history book.
+Because of this, none of the soldiers, officers, pilots, or civilians seen in Dunkirk would be found in any history book.
 Christopher Nolan chose to do this because he wanted to tell the entire story of Dunkirk, as opposed to one individual’s journey.

 The only character in Dunkirk who has direct historical influences is Commander Bolton, portrayed by Kenneth Branagh.
 Bolton is a composite character based on people like Admiral Sir Bertram Ramsay, who was in charge of the overall evacuation, and James Campbell Clouston, an officer who oversaw the actual loading of evacuees into ships.
 Some others have argued that Bolton more closely resembles the story of Captain William Tennant.
 Either way, Bolton was clearly meant as a representation of the heroism shown by the officer class during Dunkirk.